dozzie89/instructor-matching/README.txt

-match.py takes in 2 excel files and outputs a pairing of faculty members based on their available times.
+This application takes in 2 excel files (more information listed below) and outputs a pairing of faculty members based on their available times.

 Usage:
-python3 match.py
+If you are on mac and would like a simple exe, download match-macosx and run it.
+If you are on windows, download match-windows and run it.
+Otherwise, you will have to download match.py or clone this repo and run the script manually. python3 match.py

 The first file is a course scheduling file.
 It contains a list of every included instructor's preferred class or classes, along with relevant information for those classes.
 Course Scheduling File: